Frequently Asked Questions about the Undergraduate Degree

 17. What opportunities are available for helping (clinical) experience in Psychology?

 Experience may be gained in Psy 405 or 406 AB.
 Through the Psychology 405 course, many community organizations afford the student opportunities for helping in a counseling or clinical role.
 Information about Psychology 405 is available on a videotape which may be viewed in PSY 206.
 In Psychology 406 AB, department faculty arrange projects in which students learn helping skills.
-Check the catalog boards in the Peer Advising Offices or contact course instructors for information about 406 AB.
-Generally, the Peer Advising Program and the mentoring program are offered as Psy 406 AB.
-For information about the CSULB Mentoring Program (the other section of Psy 406AB), consult a Peer Advisor.
+Check the catalog boards in the Psychology Resource Office (PRO) Offices or contact course instructors for information about 406 AB.
+Generally, the Psychology Resource Office (PRO) Program and the mentoring program are offered as Psy 406 AB.
+For information about the CSULB Mentoring Program (the other section of Psy 406AB), consult a PRO Guide.
 Fieldwork experience is also offered through the Experiential Learning Center located at the Career Development Center (BH 250).
 These classes are advantageous for students who seek experiences which are not available through Psy 405 or 406 AB, or who have not fulfilled the prerequisites required to enroll in 406 AB or 405.
 Classes offered through EPIC are similar to the 405 and 406 AB in that they provide students with work experience in psychologically related fields and upper division units (not Psychology) may be earned.
 Some of these placements provide pay to students (COOP).
-There are also numerous volunteer opportunities in LA/Orange County and abroad listed in the Career Resources Room of the Peer Advising Office.
+There are also numerous volunteer opportunities in LA/Orange County and abroad listed in the Career Resources Room of the Psychology Resource Office (PRO) Office.
 Volunteering is an enriching experience that provides hands-on training.
 Additionally, it shows prospective employers and graduate admissions boards your dedication to bettering your community.

 18. Where do I get information on visiting speakers, colloquia and other events in the Psychology Department?

 One of the most difficult tasks in the department involves communication with all majors.
-The severe budget limitations prevent mailings, so announcements of speakers, parties, jobs, procedures for applying to special programs, etc. are regularly posted around the Psychology building, in the Peer Advising Office, and online.
+The severe budget limitations prevent mailings, so announcements of speakers, parties, jobs, procedures for applying to special programs, etc. are regularly posted around the Psychology building, in the Psychology Resource Office (PRO) Office, and online.

 19. Is there any way to get information about special programs if I am unable to attend?